Picture book [Me chan (Means Miss Me)]

 Some of the picture books will be shown at the 2021 Festival and in the catalogue.
 I hope you will have a look.

 One person read the book to her three-year-old daughter and emailed me with details of her reaction.
-She said, “I just got out of nappies and timely, I started playing with the car in the insert, and I see that Me chan and her mother were in this car!
+She said, “My daughter just got out of nappies and timely, she started playing with the car in the insert, and she looked at that Me chan and her mother were in this car!
 We laughed, we were surprised, we were relieved,” etc. Thank you so much!
 It made me very, very happy!

-The book is available at the following bookstores.
-The first printing of the book in our web shop is now finished.
-I am currently working on a revised edition.
-(If you have already purchased the first printing, I will replace it with the new edition free of charge.)
+The book is now available at the following bookstores.
+The first printing of the book in our web shop has finished, and the revised version has been uploaded to the web shop.
+(If you have already purchased a copy of the first printing, we will replace it with the new edition free of charge, so please contact us if you haven’t received it yet.

 Please have a look.